jroettenbacher/Base/heave_correction.md

 **Problem:**
 A Doppler cloud radar measures vertical fall velocities of hydrometeors.
 Due to the up and down movement of the RV-Meteor (the so called heave), those fall velocities have a systematic error corresponding to the heave rate.
 The heave rate or heave velocity is heave per second and thus has a unit of m/s.
 Another component is the roll and pitch induced heave.
 Since the radar was placed off center of the ship, the roll and pitch movements of the ship also induce a heave motion on the radar.
-**Note:** LIMRAD94 convention: MDV < 0 -> particle falling towards the radar; MDV > 0 -> particle moving away from radar
+**Note:** LIMRAD94 convention: MDV < 0 $\rightarrow$ particle falling towards the radar; MDV > 0 $\rightarrow$ particle moving away from radar

 **Solution:**
 Correct the mean Doppler velocity of each chirp by the heave rate, calculated from measurements of the heave by the RV-Meteor.
 To do this a python function called `heave_correction` is written.
-Because the correction is applied to each chirp, the function is called in LIMRAD94_to_Cloudnet_v2.py which calculates the radar moments from the measured Doppler spectra.
+By using the chirp table times for each chirp, the correction can be applied to each chirp.

 **Correction:**